BlessKobby/alx-system_engineering-devops/0x00-shell_basics/README.md

 	3. Displays hidden files (starting with .)

 #### [6-firstdirectory](6-firstdirectory)
-This file contains a script that creates the directory 'my_first_directory' in the directory 'tmp'.
+This file contains a script the create the my_first_directory in the tmp directory